Five from Finland

 As more and more firms worldwide are beginning to focus their employee wellbeing efforts on prevention and early intervention, Auntie’s market is rapidly expanding.
 The company’s service packages can now be purchased in 20 different languages, and Auntie keeps on strengthening its international presence.
 The mission is backed by a 10 million-euro funding boost received last year from Verdane, a Northern European growth equity firm specialising in technology-enabled sustainable business.

 “Auntie isn’t for people with clinical mental disorders, as they require a different level of professional care,” clarified CEO and co-founder Mervi Lamminen.
 “Whilst helping people, we also want to contribute to the availability of low-threshold services and, in general, help to remove the stigma that unfortunately can still surround seeking therapy.”

 This meaningful Finnish brand raises awareness about mental health and wellbeing through heart-warming illustrations of animal characters complete with feel-good phrases.
-The concept was developed by illustrator and graphic designer Matti Pikkujämsä and psychotherapists Elina Rehmonen and Antti Ervasti.
+The concept was developed by illustrator and graphic designer Matti Pikkujämsä and psychotherapist Antti Ervasti.

 With its groundbreaking technology, this Oulu-based healthtech company offers a safe, certified and research-proven way to relieve physical and mental stress, fight persistent fatigue and anxiety, overcome various sleeping disorders, ease pain, and, ultimately, improve quality of life.